 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

-- Premises: the address of the premises
+- Property Information: the address of the premises being rented

 - Pets: allowances and prohibitions

 Familiarize yourself with West Virginia’s landlord-tenant laws to protect your legal and financial rights.

-2. West Virginia Landlord and Tenant Laws
+West Virginia Landlord-Tenant Laws

 Landlord Right of Entry: